elugens/hello-javascript/docs/bonus-javascript-design-patterns/introduction-to-design-patterns/defining-a-pattern.md

 ---

-### What is a description or snippet of a proto-pattern known to be?
+### What do you name a description or fragment of a proto-pattern?

 <details>
   <summary>